Indonesia sets tariff ranges for online car-hailing services

 "However, we remain committed to working with the government to find a path forward that accommodates the interests of riders and driver partners and supports innovation, competition and customer choice," Uber said.

-$1 = 13,325.00 rupiah Reporting by Agustinus Beo Da Costa and Eveline Danubrata; Editing by Mark Potter
+Reporting by Agustinus Beo Da Costa and Eveline Danubrata; Editing by Mark Potter and Muralikumar Anantharaman